gasech/frontend-store/README.md

 ```

 ### Setting Up Next Auth
-If you run the project now, you should get an error while logging in because the enviroments variables are not setup, you can refer to both of these docs to get the OAuth apps going:
+If you run the project now, you should get an error while logging in because the environments variables are not setup, you can refer to both of these docs to get the OAuth apps going:
 - Setting up [Google](https://console.developers.google.com/apis/credentials)
 - Setting up [GitHub](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps)